 Think of Ackermann as active toe when the steering moves from left to right.
-More ackermann effect makes more toe out at full turn and produces more steering off-power.
-Less ackermann effect makes less toe out at full turn and produces more steering on-power.
-A good starting point is 0 washers behind the ball stud.
+More Ackermann effect makes more toe out at full turn and produces more steering off-power.
+Less Ackermann effect makes less toe out at full turn and produces more steering on-power.
+A good starting point is 2 washers behind the ball stud (TKR6207), and the B spindle arm.